GroupHQ/groupHQ-deployment/README.md

 #### RabbitMQ
-Unlike the other backing services which use servers managed by Digital Ocean, RabbitMQ is not offered as a managed service by Digital Ocean.
+Unlike the other backing services which use servers managed by Digital Ocean, RabbitMQ is not offered as a managed service.
 Instead, the RabbitMQ cluster-operator is used to deploy RabbitMQ to the cluster.

 In the `kubernets/platform/production/rabbitmq` folder, run the following command to deploy the RabbitMQ cluster-operator:
 ```shell